Leaflet/Leaflet/plugins.md

 </table>

-### <a name='geometryinteraction-time'></a> Geometries with time or elevation
+### <a name='geometryinteraction-time'></a>Time & elevation

-View/manipulate geometries with elevation or time dimensions.
+Most data is two-dimensional (latitude and longitude), but some data has more dimensions (altitude and/or time).
+The following plugins help users navigate these extra dimensions.

 <table class="plugins"><tr><th>Plugin</th><th>Description</th><th>Maintainer</th></tr>
 	<tr>